learn-co-curriculum/phase-1-context-explicit-setting/README.md

 In the previous lesson, we learned that when we invoke functions JavaScript will make a context available inside the function.
-That context will be set to "whatever's to the left of the dot" or, generally, the global object.
+That context will be set to "whatever's to the left of the dot" or, when there's nothing to the left of the dot, the global object.

 JavaScript provides other means for specifying what _we_ want the context to be.
 These are the _explicit_ methods of setting execution context: `call`,